National Graduates Survey (NGS)

 The content for the NGS was developed in collaboration with specialists from Statistics Canada, other departments and/or academia.
 The questions were designed to be answered directly by the respondent using an online electronic questionnaire (EQ) or computer-assisted telephone interviewing (CATI) to track initial non-response.
 The questions in the EQ were designed to logically follow conditions, such as previous responses and non-responses, according to the modules.

 The content of the NGS is composed of groups of questions (called modules), which relate to a particular theme of the educational path and experiences in the labour market.
-Several new questions have been introduced in different modules for the 2020 graduate cycle to meet new data needs, including a series of questions relating to online learning, quick training of less than three months (microcredential), work-integrated learning and COVID-19.
+Several new questions were introduced in different modules for the 2020 graduate cycle to meet new data needs, including a series of questions related to online learning, quick training of less than three months (microcredential), work-integrated learning and COVID-19.

-To reduce response burden, the EQ excludes the module on reported personal income and benefits paid to graduates in 2020 under the Canada Emergency Student Benefit and the Canada Emergency Response Benefit.
-These data are taken from administrative files from the Canada Revenue Agency.
+To reduce response burden, the EQ excluded the module on reported personal income and benefits paid to graduates in 2019 to 2022 under the Canada Emergency Student Benefit and the Canada Emergency Response Benefit.
+These data were taken from administrative files from the Canada Revenue Agency.

 Sampling